 And my father would become violent.
 He would punch the walls and throw anything in his reach.
 I recall one time he picked up a metal desk and threw it against the wall.
 It shattered.

 My sister and I would hide under our beds or in the closet with the bedroom door closed and locked.
 We were safe from the physical violence, but not from what we’d hear.
-I became her protector.
+I became my sister’s protector.

 The best part?
 My father carried a gun and was in the Sherriff’s Reserves.
 He got away with every single DUI incident.
 And our neighbors always “minded their own business.”
 Gee, thanks.

-After multiple separations, broken promises, and lived nightmares, my father when into a rehabilitation facility when I was 11.
+After multiple separations, broken promises, and lived nightmares, my father went into a rehabilitation facility when I was 11.
 We all attended counseling, but in many ways, little changed.
 The violence was gone and for that I was grateful, but things were definitely not healthy.
+Verbal abuse lessened but didn’t stop.
+We were never a happy family.

 Mental illness exists in some form in all families, but it somehow managed to hit a lot of the branches in my mother’s.
 Most likely that’s because there’s also a fair amount of abuse.